-The aggregate exercise price of options may be paid in cash or by cashier's check, or otherwise as provided in specific option agreements.
+The aggregate exercise price of options may be paid in cash or by cashier's check, or otherwise as provided in specific option agreements or with the consent of the Committee.
+The Committee has consented in the past and may consent in the future to "net exercise" of options, that is the payment of the exercise price by surrender to the Company of a portion of the shares acquired upon exercise, valued at the current market price of such shares.
 Unless otherwise provided by the Board or the Committee administering the Plan, awards granted under the Plan may not be transferred by the optionee or by operation of law other than (i) by will of or by the laws of descent and distribution applicable to a deceased optionee, or (ii) pursuant to a domestic relations order.